-Custom models that are part of a competitor's CRS solution must be pre-approved and must be reproducible by AIxCC Organizers.
+Custom models that are part of a competitor's CRS solution must be pre-approved no less than seven (7) days prior to round open and must be reproducible by AIxCC Organizers.
 Model architectures, weights, and other configuration data must be released according to the open source requirement.
 Training data is not required to be open sourced but must be made available to AIxCC Organizers.
+Open sourced training data is highly encouraged.